0xPolygon/polygon-docs/docs/zkEVM/concepts/generic-state-machine/exec-trace-correct.md

 where $\mathtt{op(x) = inA(x) \cdot A(x) + inB(x) \cdot B(x) + inFREE(x) \cdot FREE(x) + CONST(x)}$.

-As far as boundary constraints are concerned, we can, for instance,
+As far as boundary constraints are concerned, we can, for instance:

 - Make both the free input and the last registry value of $\mathtt{A}$ public.